 I remember hearing from somewhere that au revoir, means till we meet again, and not goodbye.
 I guess that’s pretty much the case with my leaving Tokyo-G.

-Well, I never really blogged about working there, so I kinda prepped for this in a way.IMG_2005Being greeted by this sign every time I came to work bothered me a little.
+Well, I never really blogged about working there, so I kinda prepped for this in a way.Being greeted by this sign every time I came to work bothered me a little.
 The G in our restaurant’s name was emphasized more than McDonald’s emphasizes their golden arches.

 At least they have been around much longer, and have a worldwide franchise to back it.
 I mean, I’m just saying.